-The CAC meetings for the CDBG-MIT Program will be held in the time and place determined by the Coordinating Board.
-PRDOH will make available its operational facilities, personnel, team, and space, both in the Central Office and regional offices across the island.
+The CAC meetings for the CDBG-MIT Program will be held at the time and place determined by the Coordinating Board.
+PRDOH will make its operational facilities, personnel, team, and space available in the Central Office and regional offices across the island.
 Also, the following rules are established for holding CAC meetings:

-- The CAC shall hold such regular meetings as it deems appropriate to develop and implement its Work Plan.
+- The CAC shall hold regular meetings as it deems appropriate to develop and implement its Work Plan.
 However, they shall hold no fewer than two (2) meetings per year, as required by the Federal Register.6 This will not limit the continuous and constant nature of the CAC's work as a public forum to advice, inform, and collect data relevant to the mitigation processes. - The CAC's Coordinating Board may convene extraordinary meetings, when deemed necessary.
 However, in the meeting announcement, the reasons for holding an extraordinary meeting will be stated, as well as the meeting agenda. - The Coordinating Board will notify the CAC, at least five (5) days in advance, the date, time, and place for the meeting.
 The announcement will be accompanied by the meeting agenda. - The Coordinating Board will notify PRDOH, at least fifteen (15) days in advance, the date, time, and place for the meeting.
-The announcement will be accompanied by the meeting agenda. - Where possible, and subject to coordination by the CAC, the CAC will hold meetings in communities or community centers, in affected areas and in project areas.
+The announcement will be accompanied by the meeting agenda. - If possible, and subject to coordination by the CAC, the CAC will hold meetings in communities or community centers, in affected areas, and in project areas. - Regular and extraordinary meetings of the CAC and subcommittees may be face-to-face, virtual, or hybrid.